Dead Like Me: Bryan Fuller's departure

-Bryan Fuller left early Season 1 because of conflicts with MGM Television, including disagreement over major script and storyline cuts considered important to the main theme.
+Bryan Fuller left early in the first season because of conflicts with MGM Television, including disagreement over major script and storyline cuts he considered important to the main theme.
 He stated that the "lack of professionalism...made it really difficult.
 It was like being at war.
 They were constantly trying to strong arm me.
 It was the worst experience of my life."
 According to Fuller, Showtime canceled the show due to "a loss of quality and a sense the problems would continue."
 Actress Rebecca Gayheart also departed the show after the series' fifth episode.